Feature-Based Diversity Optimization for Problem Instance Classification

 In the paper, we propose a new approach of constructing hard and easy instances.
-Following some recent work on using evolutionary algorithms for generating diverse sets of instances that are all of high quality~\cite{ppsn/UlrichBT10,gecco/UlrichBZ10}, we introduce an evolutionary algorithm which maximizes diversity of the obtained instances in terms of a given feature.
+Following some recent work on using evolutionary algorithms for generating diverse sets of instances that are all of high quality~\citep{ppsn/UlrichBT10,gecco/UlrichBZ10}, we introduce an evolutionary algorithm which maximizes diversity of the obtained instances in terms of a given feature.
+The recent work of ~\cite{DBLP:journals/cor/Smith-MilesB15} also considers diversity aspect of the instances.
+However, our notion of diversity is fundamentally different from this work.
+Our notion of diversity follows from the evolutionary diversity optimization mechanisms where as theirs considers a notion of the distance from manually specified target points.
 Our approach allows to generate a set of instances that is much more diverse with respect to the problem feature at hand.
 Carrying out this process for several features of the considered problem and algorithm gives a much better classification of instances according to their difficulty of being solved by the considered algorithm.